Anna Wang Roe: BMI 2.0: a new approach to visual cortical prosthetics

 Towards this goal, she has been working on demonstrating that a column-based visual cortical prosthetic (VCP) can provide widefield, plannable perception of form and color.
-She has chosen near infrared stimulation (INS, 1870nm) because it is not dependent on viral transfection, allowing easier translation to humans (Pan 2024 Brain Stim).
+She has chosen near infrared stimulation (INS, 1870 nm) because it is not dependent on viral transfection, allowing easier translation to humans (Pan 2024 Brain Stim).
 By designing arrays of optical fibers apposed to visual cortex, she predicted that the selection of desired columns for color, orientation, hue, curvature, motion direction, and depth will achieve feature specific percepts.
 They have now shown, by using such arrays, that higher cortical activations 'illusory contour' activations are very similar to what visual stimuli evoke (Tian 2024 Nature Comm, 2025 Cell Rep Meth).
 They have also shown that INS stimulation in V1 leads to perceptible phosphenes to which monkeys saccade (Roe Frontiers in Neuroanat 2015) as well as predictable behavioral and BOLD signal shifts in discrimination tasks (Shi "Contrast Discrimination in Awake Macaque with 7T MRI", ISMRM 2024, Singapore).
 Thus, she aims to generate predictable, rich, featureful percepts by directly accessing mapped feature columns.
 This approach is novel in concept and technology, and may be applied to other brain areas.
 Further miniaturization and integration with electrical recording methods will expand the capabilities of this system.